osu-eesc/cms-docs/user-guide/docs/special-roles.md

     3. Check the box for "Copyeditor" and select the name from the drop down list that appears.
 Then click "Apply".
       ![Copyedit bulk assign](images/copyedit-bulk-assign.png)

 Assigning a piece of content to a person will remove it from the "Unassigned" list and add it to the list of assigned items they see when they log in.
+You can also see a list of all content that has been assigned to a copyeditor in the "Assigned Content" tab at the top of the page.

 ### Editing content